ogeesan/bpod-docs-testing/docs/user-guide/function-reference.md

 **Return**

-* UpdatedSessionData: A struct contatining data from all trials.
+- UpdatedSessionData: A struct containing data from all trials.
 It has the following fields:
-** nTrials: The number of trials that have been added ** RawEvents: A struct containing re-organized state and event timestamps for each trial, labeled so they are human-readable.
+  - nTrials: The number of trials that have been added
+  - RawEvents: A struct containing re-organized state and event timestamps for each trial, labeled so they are human-readable.
-*** RawEvents.Trial{n} has two sub-fields

-, populated depending on what occurred during the trial:
+    - RawEvents.Trial{n} has two sub-fields, populated depending on what occurred during the trial:
-**** States: the times when each state was entered and exited (in seconds).
+      - States: the times when each state was entered and exited (in seconds).
 States that were not visited show NaN.
-**** Events: the times when each event was detected (in seconds).
+      - Events: the times when each event was detected (in seconds).
-** RawData: A struct containing three fields:
+  - RawData: A struct containing three fields:
-*** OriginalStateNamesByNumber: A cell array of strings listing the names of each state (for matching states up with state numbers sent via the sync port)
+    - OriginalStateNamesByNumber: A cell array of strings listing the names of each state (for matching states up with state numbers sent via the sync port)
-**** Note that state numbers are assigned automatically depending on the order of states added with AddState - so if you programmed your protocol to add states (or refer to not-yet-added states) in a different order on each trial, state numbers on each trial may be different.
+      - Note that state numbers are assigned automatically depending on the order of states added with AddState - so if you programmed your protocol to add states (or refer to not-yet-added states) in a different order on each trial, state numbers on each trial may be different.
-*** OriginalStateData: A cell array containing the original state codes returned from RunStateMatrix on each trial
+    - OriginalStateData: A cell array containing the original state codes returned from RunStateMatrix on each trial
-*** OriginalEventData: A cell array containing the original event codes returned from RunStateMatrix on each trial ** TrialStartTimestamp: The time when each trial started (measured from the last time Bpod was initialized) ** Settings: A cell array of strings containing the settings struct as it existed when each trial's state matrix was sent.
+    - OriginalEventData: A cell array containing the original event codes returned from RunStateMatrix on each trial
+  - TrialStartTimestamp: The time when each trial started (measured from the last time Bpod was initialized)
+  - Settings: A cell array of strings containing the settings struct as it existed when each trial's state matrix was sent.

 **Example**
 This code sends "sma" (an existing state matrix) to Bpod, runs it 10 times, and packages the raw events for analysis.